michellehoffman/build-your-own-backend/README.md

 # Build Your Own Backend (BYOB)

+An API of Colorado superfund locations with links to current status and information on various sites.

 To run this repo, clone it down, run ```npm install```, and ```npm start```

 ## Endpoints